syncfusion-content/javascript-docs/js/Diagram/Scroll-Settings.md

 ---

 # Scroll Settings
-The diagram can be scrolled using the vertical and horizontal scrollbars.
-In addition to the scrollbars, you can use mouse wheel to scroll the diagram.
+The Diagram can be scrolled by using the vertical and horizontal scrollbars.
+In addition to the scrollbars, you can use mouse wheel to scroll the Diagram.
-Diagram's `scrollSettings` enables you to read the current scroll status, view port size, current zoom and zoom factor.
-It also allows you to scroll the diagram programmatically.
+Diagram's `scrollSettings` enables you to read the current scroll status, view port size, current zoom, and zoom factor.
+It also allows you to scroll the Diagram programmatically.

 ## Get current scroll status

-Scroll settings allows you to read the scroll status, view port size and current zoom factor with a set of propeties.
+Scroll settings allows you to read the scroll status, view port size, and current zoom factor with a set of propeties.
 To explore those properties, see [Scroll Settings](/js/api/ejDiagram "members:scrollSettings")

 ## Define scroll status
-Diagram allows you to pan the diagram before loading, so that any desired region of a large diagram will be bring into view.
-You can programmatically pan the diagram with the `horizontalOffset` and `verticalOffset` properties of scroll settings.
-The following code illustrates how to set pan the diagram programmatically.
+Diagram allows you to pan the Diagram before loading, so that any desired region of a large Diagram is made to view.
+You can programmatically pan the Diagram with the `horizontalOffset` and `verticalOffset` properties of scroll settings.
+The following code illustrates how to set pan the Diagram programmatically.

 {% highlight js %}

     $("#diagram").ejDiagram({
         height: "400px",
         width: "400px",
-        //Set horizontal and vertical scroll offsets
+        //Sets horizontal and vertical scroll offsets
         scrollSettings: {
             horizontalOffset: 100,
             verticalOffset: 50,
             zoomFactor: 0.2
         },

-        //Set page settings
+        //Sets page settings
         pageSettings: {
             pageWidth: 500,
             pageHeight: 500